Adjusting light levels.

 - Luminance – the amount of light per area.

-- Contrast – the difference in the brightness and colour in an image
+- Saturation – the amount of colour in an image

 - Bloom – a glow, can be added to an image

-- Backlight – light/highlight that comes from behind the subject
+- Backlight – light/highlight that comes from behind the subject.
+Can be annoying!

 - Exposure – adjusts all levels of light in the photo

-- Brightness – adjusts the mid levels more and preserves the highlights
+- Brightness – adjusts the mid levels more and sometimes preserves the highlights

-If you are trying to see what you are changing in a photo by altering each setting only alter one setting at a time and reset the photo back to where you started before altering another setting.
+You should try each of the controls and see what what you are changing in a photo one setting at a time.
+That way you can gain an insight into making things look better.
+And you can reset the photo back to where you started before altering the next setting.
 Then later you can alter multiple settings on the same photo knowing what you are changing with each setting.

-As usual “Save as” when you save a photo and don’t overwrite your original.
-You can come back to the original and start again if you want a different result.
+To help you avoid destroying the original image, use “Save as” and call the image by a different name when you save a photo.
+That way you won’t overwrite your original.
+Then you can come back to the original and start again if you want a different result.

-Click on the image with trees on the left and zoom in to take a closer look at the results of editing in PhotoScape and PhotoDirector.
+If you click on the images with trees here and zoom in you can take a closer look at the results of editing in PhotoScape and PhotoDirector.

-There is more editing control available in PhotoDirector than PhotoScape and with some practice a lot better result can be obtained but PhotoScape is free.
+There is more editing control available in PhotoDirector and Photoshop than PhotoScape and with some practice a lot better result can be obtained but PhotoScape is free!!